Asian Currents - Overview

 Submissions to Asian Currents

 Asian Currents welcomes submissions of articles of between 1000 and 1500 words.
 Articles should be written in non-technical language for an informed, general readership as well as for Asia specialists.
-Where possible, references should be embedded in the text rather than as footnotes or at the end of articles.
+References should be embedded in the text rather than as footnotes or at the end of articles.